This post may contain affiliate or referral links which means we may earn a sales commission. Please see our full affiliate disclosure here.

-One theory is that they will get into the cat’s litter box because it smells like cat food and cat food can be a delicacy for dogs.
-Dog-proofing your kitty’s litter box is really all you need to do in order to keep your pup away from what’s inside.
+One theory is that they will get into the cat’s litter box because it smells like cat food, which can be a delicacy for dogs.
+Dog-proofing your kitty’s litter box is all you need to do to keep your pup away from what’s inside.

 Luckily, there are a number of ways to keep your dog away from the cat box.
 We have put together some great, easy-to-use methods that you can try to stop the kitty litter buffet.

-Dogs eat cat poop because it probably smells like cat food to them and the scent of cat food is enticing to them.
+Dogs eat cat poop because it probably smells like cat food, and the scent of cat food entices them.

 Additionally, eating cat poop can be the result of a dietary deficiency, but in most cases, it’s just plain old investigation.

 Dogs are considered to be natural scavengers.
-When you find them looking for poop inside your cat’s litter box, they are only doing what their instincts are telling them to do.
+When you find them looking for poop inside your cat’s litter box, they only do what their instincts tell them to do.

 Another reason why your dog eats cat poop is that the dog gets bored.
 It is one way of seeking your attention.
 When they don’t think you’re giving them enough attention, they might do anything they can, including gross things such as eating cat poop, to attract your attention.

 It seems that cat poop is irresistible to some dogs, but why?
-Cats eat food that contains a high protein level and because of this, their poop will most likely have a lot of protein as well.
+Cats eat food with a high protein level; because of this, their poop will most likely have a lot of protein.